-This Security Target claims conformance to the assurance package EAL6 augmented.
-The augmentation to EAL6 is ALC\FLR.1.
-In addition, the assurance package of this Security Target is augmented using the component ASE\TSS.2, which is chosen to include architectural information on the security functionality of the TOE.
+This Security Target claims conformance to the assurance package EAL6 augmented for P6021P VB / P6021M VB/P6021D VB/P6021J VB.
+The EAL6 is augmented with ALC\FLR.1 and ASE\TSS.2, which is chosen to include architectural information on the security functionality of the TOE.
+Table 17 summarizes the package claim of this Security Target.